ravenscroftj/turbopilot/README.md

 #### Using the API with FauxPilot Plugin

-To use the API from VSCode, I recommend the [vscode-fauxpilot](https://github.com/Venthe/vscode-fauxpilot) plugin.
+To use the API from VSCode, I recommend the vscode-fauxpilot plugin.
+While I wait for Venthe to consider my PR (please react to it [here](https://github.com/Venthe/vscode-fauxpilot/pull/26)), you can download my build of the [vscode-fauxpilot plugin](https://github.com/ravenscroftj/vscode-fauxpilot/releases/tag/v1.1.5-ravenscroftj) which also has a progress indicator (as seen in the animation above).

 Once you install it, you will need to change a few settings in your settings.json file.

 - Open settings (CTRL/CMD + SHIFT + P) and select `Preferences: Open User Settings (JSON)`
 - Add the following values: